onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 spit on a list of words: nihilism, radical relativism, ignorance, pessimism, despair, hopelessness

+#europe - drink from a bottle with its cap in my eye, also mess yourself up with milk or beetroot when opening the cap

 a YouTube video can have titles in multiple languages by adding translated titles and descriptions in YouTube Studio.

 overthink in progress t-shirt